jadecobra/python_tdd_exercises/source/truth_table/projects/elevator.rst

   this is what happens when the ``elevator`` :ref:`function<what is a function?>` is called

-  - it returns :red:`'NOT MOVE'` if the elevator is :green:`above` the weight limit
+  - it returns :red:`False` if the elevator is :green:`above` the weight limit
-  - it returns :red:`'NOT MOVE'` if the button for the floor is :red:`NOT pushed`
+  - it returns :red:`False` if the button for the floor is :red:`NOT pushed`
-  - it returns :red:`'NOT MOVE'` if the doors are :red:`NOT closed`
+  - it returns :red:`False` if the doors are :red:`NOT closed`
   - it returns :green:`True` if the above :ref:`conditions<if statements>` are NOT met

 * I do not need to add a value for the ``above_weight_limit`` parameter to the next :ref:`assertion<what is an assertion?>` for if the doors are :green:`closed`, the button for the floor is :green:`pushed` and the elevator is :red:`NOT above` the weight limit